 Maintain your home

-- Keep your garden tidy and ensure trees on the fence line are kept trimmed away from neighbouring properties
+- Keep your garden tidy and ensure trees on the fence line are kept trimmed away from neighbouring properties.
+Read our information on tree and fence disputes.

 - If you have a pool, keep it clean and ensure fencing meets government guidelines